Jenner adds celebrity, questions to California governor race - WTMJ

 Jenner — an Olympic hero, reality TV personality and transgender rights activist — said in statement posted on Twitter and on an accompanying website that she has filed initial paperwork to run for the post.

-Newsom, a first-term Democrat, is facing a likely recall election this year, though officials are still reviewing petition signatures required to qualify the recall for the ballot.
-Several other Republicans have also announced plans to run.
+Newsom, a first-term Democrat, is facing a likely recall election this year, though officials are still reviewing petition signatures required to qualify the proposal for the ballot.
+Several other Republicans also have announced plans to run.

+The race had failed to attract a nationally recognized contender before the entrance of 71-year-old Jenner, who is widely known from shows “Keeping Up with the Kardashians” and the spin-off “I Am Cait.”

+However, she brings an abundance of questions about her ability to potentially lead the nation’s most populous state at a time of crisis and has faced speculation that she’s entering politics to steer attention to her entertainment career.

+Hours after Jenner announced she would run, Faulconer took a lightly veiled swipe at her lack of experience in government.

+“I think I’m uniquely positioned in terms of somebody who has won elections and knows how to get results,” he told reporters.

-In a statement, Jenner called herself “a proven winner” and the only candidate “who can put an end to Gavin Newsom’s disastrous time as governor.”
+In a statement, Jenner called herself an outsider and “a proven winner” and the only candidate “who can put an end to Gavin Newsom’s disastrous time as governor.”

 “I’m in,” she wrote on her website.
 “For the past decade, we have seen the glimmer of the Golden State reduced by one-party rule that places politics over progress and special interests over people.
 Sacramento needs an honest leader with a clear vision.”